vortom/be-tests/README.md

 ## Test runner

 Read `.env` file and run tests automatically based on the `BET_TYPE` and `BET_ENV` system variables using the `./be_tests_runner.sh` script.

+## Copilot playground

+In `./docs/prompts.py`, there are prompts to automate certain tasks—for example, implementing methods according to the OpenAPI specification.